-Currently, 99.9% of Dutch and Belgium Stolpersteine are included in the database of Stolpersteine.app (more than 10,000 Stolpersteine in 225 cities) You are now able to include Dutch and Belgium Stolpersteine in your own website.
-The map is available in Dutch, French and English.
+All Dutch and Belgian Stolpersteines are included in the Stolpersteine.app database (> 14,000 Stolpersteine in >300 cities) You can now include Dutch and Belgian Stolpersteines in your own website.
+The card is available in Dutch, French and English.

 ‘To remain visible and respectable, they should be cleaned at least once a year.’

 The brass top of the Stolpersteine oxidizes over time, causing them to discolor from brown to black.
 Stones that lie in a busy shopping street sometimes remain reasonably clean due to the polishing effect of walking feet.
 To remain visible and respectable, they should be cleaned at least once a year in other locations, but rather more often.